 Nick

-thanks to all the hundreds who have responded on the housing
+Many thanks to all the hundreds who have responded

 issue - I hope to report further soon.